apple/swift-log/Sources/Logging/Docs.docc/Proposals/SLG-0006-task-local-logger.md

 If structural isolation turns out to matter for specific use cases, the public `TaskLocal<Logger>` extension surface can be added as a non-breaking follow-up.

+#### Use another third-party dependency management package

+Swift packages ecosystem has packages for managing dependencies, one of those can be used to handle a task-local `Logger` instance.
+Rejected because if a library wants to benefit from a common logger without adding it to its API surface, it would have to depend on that extra package, effectively imposing that choice on the application.
+But the dependency mechanism is an application-level decision, an app may prefer a different approach, which leads to fragmentation or extra solutions to bridge them.

+#### Let applications create their own task-local logger objects

+Applications can declare their own task-local `Logger` instance and API explicitly, or via another dependency mechanism package.
+Rejected because it leaves library dependencies out of the picture and hurts discoverability and composability of the solution.